coneda/kor/README.md

 The script is expected to terminate with exit code 0 if authentication was successful and 1 otherwise.
 In the positive case, a valid JSON hash has to be written to STDOUT.
-The hash must contain attributes to create/update the user record with.
+The hash must contain attributes to create/update the user record.
 Only 'email' is required.
 A user record is created unless the username exists.

-To activate the script as authenticator, configure it within `config/app.yml`.
+To activate the script as authenticator, configure it within your environment.
-Optionally, the key map_to can be set.
-The effect is that all newly created or updated users have their parent user set to that username.
-This allows to grant users from a specific authenticator a specific set of permissions.
-You may configure as many authenticators as you wish.
+Have a look at `.env.example` for examples and description of the available options.

 Example authenticator script `simple_auth.sh`: